 Non-Prescription Drysol Alternatives (Specialist Antiperspirants)

-If you’re looking to combat excess sweating without visiting a healthcare professional, there are also some powerful Drysol alternatives that you can get over-the-counter or on the web.
+If you’re looking to combat excessive sweating without having to visit a healthcare professional for Drysol deodorant, there are also some powerful Drysol alternatives that you can get over-the-counter or online.

-The most effective products will also contain Aluminum Chloride (like Drysol), but at 15% concentration or below — the limit set by the FDA before a product has to be prescribed.
+These equally effective products will also contain aluminum chloride (like Drysol), but at 15% concentration or below — the limit set by the FDA before a product has to be prescribed.

-Duradry PM: The heavy-lifter, containing Aluminum Chloride Hexahydrate (15%).
-Apply Duradry PM gel to your underarms at bedtime, and it works overnight to block your pores.
-We pair this with Salicylic Acid, which reduces irritation and makes the active ingredients more effective.
+The heavy-lifter, containing 15% aluminum chloride hexahydrate.
+Apply Duradry PM Gel to your underarms at bedtime, and it works overnight to block your pores.
+It also contains salicylic acid, which reduces irritation and helps to make the active ingredients more effective.

-- Duradry AM: Our extra strength antiperspirant stick, containing Aluminum Zirconium Trichlorohydrex GLY (20%), adding an extra layer of daily protection to the sweat-blocking effects of Duradry PM.
+Our extra strength antiperspirant stick, containing 20% aluminum zirconium trichlorohydrex gly.
+This adds an extra layer of daily protection to the sweat-blocking effects of Duradry PM.

-- Duradry PM’s 15% concentration of Aluminum Chloride is scientifically proven to be the optimal strength for Axillary Hyperhidrosis (excessive underarm sweating).
-Put simply, there’s no need to rely on Drysol’s 20% strength, because it’s not more effective.
-In fact, it increases the risk of adverse effects such as skin irritation.
+Duradry PM’s 15% concentration of aluminum chloride is scientifically proven to be the optimal strength for axillary hyperhidrosis (excessive underarm sweating).
+There’s no need to rely on Drysol’s 20% strength because the higher concentration does not make it more effective and it even increases the risk of Drysol burning and skin irritation.

-- Applying Duradry is simple and straightforward.
-Duradry PM is a gel that’s easy to apply in the affected area without mess.
+Applying Duradry is simple and straightforward.
+Duradry PM is a gel that’s easy to apply in the affected area without a mess.
 Duradry AM is a stick and Duradry Wash is a body wash — both familiar and easy to use next to the messy and often irritating Drysol application.

 Extreme Alternatives to Drysol: Medical Procedures

-As we mentioned earlier, if a prescription treatment isn’t working for you, it can be tempting to feel like you need to “graduate” to something more serious.
-As we’ve explained, this isn’t necessarily true — because there are treatments like Duradry that can be really effective.
+If a prescription treatment isn’t working for you, you may feel like you need to “graduate” to medical alternatives to antiperspirant.
+This isn’t necessarily true — because there are effective alternative non-prescription treatments like Duradry.

-Botox, otherwise known as Botulinum Toxin, is the most poisonous substance known to humankind.
-It is widely-used in the realm of cosmetic surgery, because injecting botox disrupts the nerves and smoothes out wrinkles on the surface of the skin.
+Botox, otherwise known as botulinum toxin, is the most poisonous substance known to humankind.
+It is widely used in the realm of cosmetic surgery because injecting botox disrupts the nerves and irons out wrinkles on the surface of the skin.

-Now botox has also gained a reputation as a treatment for excessive sweating.
-This is because it can interrupt nerve signals that trigger the secretion of a chemical which activates sweat glands.
-Put simply, it can reduce the activity of overactive sweat glands in the area where it is injected.
+Recently, botox has also gained a reputation as a treatment for excessive sweating.
+This is because it can interrupt nerve signals that trigger the secretion of a chemical that activates sweat glands.
+Simply put, it can reduce the activity of overactive sweat glands in the area where it is injected.

-Not only is this painful, but it’s costly.
-On average, to maintain sweat protection from botox, you’re likely to have to shell out around $3000 per year.
+Not only is Botox painful, but it’s also costly.
+On average, to maintain sweat protection from botox, you’re likely to have to shell out around $3,000 per year.
 This varies between clinics.

-For example, 80-90% of patients undergoing ETS for underarm sweating experience compensatory sweating — meaning they perspire excessively in other areas of the body as a result of the surgery.
-And there are other risks associated with going under general anaesthetic.
+For example, 80% to 90% of patients undergoing ETS for underarm sweating experience compensatory sweating — meaning, they perspire excessively in other areas of the body as a result of the surgery.
+Plus, there are other risks associated with going under general anesthetic.

 Iontophoresis is typically used for palmar and plantar hyperhidrosis — a.k.a. sweaty hands and sweaty feet — or “palmoplantar” if you experience both.
-In fact, this treatment has been shown to be effective for between 81-91% of patients with these conditions.
+This treatment has been shown to be effective in preventing excessive sweating in 81% to 91% of patients with these conditions, like Drysol on hands.

-Iontophoresis is the process of passing a low-level electric current through water in a shallow tray, in which you place your palms or soles.
-It’s usually done once per week.
-You may need a prescription to get hold of an “FDA cleared and approved” Iontophoresis machine (in the USA), just like many other medical devices.
+Iontophoresis is the process of passing a low-level electric current through the water in a shallow tray, in which you place your palms or soles.
+It’s usually done once a week.
+You may need a prescription to get hold of an “FDA cleared and approved” iontophoresis machine (in the United States), just like many other medical devices.
 Seek medical advice if you’re in any doubt.

 Traditionally, this treatment wasn’t ideal for underarms due to the application method.
-However, the leading manufacturer of iontophoresis machines for the treatment of hyperhidrosis, Dermadry, has now launched a machine for armpits.
-In the absence of studies, anecdotal feedback suggests it can have an impact — although Iontophoresis is still better suited to hands and feet because they can make contact with the current in the water.
+However, the leading manufacturer of iontophoresis machines for the treatment of hyperhidrosis, Dermadry, has now launched a machine for underarms.
+In the absence of studies, anecdotal feedback suggests that it can have an impact — although iontophoresis is still better suited to hands and feet because they can make contact with the current in the water.

 Microwave Therapy (Thermal Energy)

 The leading provider of microwave therapy for hyperhidrosis is miraDry.
-It’s a permanent solution, which burns off the sweat glands in your underarms using microwaves.
-In order to undergo this treatment, you’ll need dozens of local anaesthetic injections in the region.
+Unlike Drysol medication, it’s a permanent solution which burns off the sweat glands in your underarms using microwaves.
+In order to undergo this treatment, you’ll need dozens of local anesthetic injections in the region.

 MiraDry is safe and effective, but there are some potential side effects.
 This includes discomfort, swelling, and numbness in the localized treated area.
 Indeed, some people have felt numb for many months after the procedure.
-This treatment usually costs upwards of $3000.
+This treatment usually costs over $3000.

 Instead of escalating to medical procedures, try Duradry’s simple 3-step solution.
 You can start for just $20, and get your money back if you’re not satisfied with the results.
 No questions asked.

-The best Drysol alternative will solve your excessive sweating problem without causing irritation, without breaking the bank, and without forcing you to visit the dermatologist.
-But with so many of the store-bought products falling short, you need a topical solution that has been specially designed to solve the problem of hyperhidrosis.
+The best Drysol alternative is one that will solve your excessive sweating problem without causing irritation, breaking the bank, or forcing you to visit the dermatologist.
+But with so many of the store-bought products falling short, you need a topical solution specially designed to effectively treat hyperhidrosis.